RakhithJK/dbeaver-dbeaver-wiki/Managing-Data-Formats.md

 ![](images/ug/DataFormatting_RestoreDefaults.png)

 ## Datasource Settings
-Press **Datasource settings** link to change data format settings for a particular datasource and adjust the settings in the opened dialog box.
+Press **Datasource settings** link to change data format settings for a particular datasource, then adjust the settings in the opened dialog box.

 ![](images/ug/DataFormatting_DatasourceSsettings_Workflow.png)